 Like other Linux-based platforms, Intel integrated graphics is the best supported option.
 We also make efforts to keep up-to-date with the latest open source drivers for AMD graphics where device support is improving.

-For Nvidia GPUs, the proprietary Nvidia driver is automatically installed; this provides excellent performance but the technical support we can provide for such hardware is very limited.
-In the Nvidia Optimus Dual-GPU case, the discrete GPU is preferred and this cannot be configured.
+For NVIDIA GPUs, the proprietary NVIDIA driver is automatically installed; this provides excellent performance but the technical support we can provide for such hardware is very limited.

 Most mice and keyboards should work, but laptop touch screens and specialist input devices such as joysticks, tablets, etc. may not work correctly; we recommend searching online for Linux compatibility notes with the device in question.

 Many 3G/4G dongles are supported.
 Unfortunately, there is no reliable way to know in advance if a specific device is supported.
 You are advised to search online for Linux compatibility notes with the device in question.